The Difference Between Sit Down and Stand Up Forklifts

 When most people think of forklifts, they think of an operator sitting behind the wheel.
 This is known as the sit-down model.
 Forklifts also come in standup models.
 Each has the same basic capabilities, moving loads from point A to point B. But they are used for different types of tasks.
-Before choosing a specific model, it helps to understand the differences between the two.
+Before choosing a specific model, it helps to understand the differences between sit down and stand up forklifts.

 Sit-down forklifts come in 3-wheel and 4-wheel models.
 They are the preferred choice when the forklift operator doesn’t need to leave the driver’s seat during the job.
 Sit-down models also provide more comfort to the driver.

 Three-wheel sit-downs are best suited to indoor warehousing with flat, smooth surfaces.
 Their smaller turning radius makes them easier to handle during high-racking jobs in narrow aisles.
 They also tend to cost less than 4-wheel models.
 On the other hand, they can be less stable when turning with loads and have a limited capacity range.
 Three-wheels are popular in the supplies, plumbing, home improvement, garden center, and food and beverage industries.